 - A pipe bursts in the cloak room where students store their bags during practice, damaging one student’s laptop computer beyond repair.
 Public Liability insurance would cover any claim by this student for damage.
 (Example may only apply if you are the property owner of the building).

 How much cover do I need?

 The most suitable level of cover will differ greatly depending on the type of business you run, so it is important to discuss your individual needs with a financial advisor or broker.
-As a starting point, Aon offers limits beginning at $2,000,000 with higher limits available up to $20,000,000.
+As a starting point, Aon offers limits beginning at $10,000,000 with a higher limit of $20,000,000 also available.